 Student Outcome 2: Demonstration of Research or Independent Study

 Graduate students are encouraged to participate in the annual Research and Creative Inquiry Day held during the month of April to present posters on their research.
-During this year, seven ME students took part and three have won awards in the competition.
+During the current year, five ME students participated in the competition.